-Proposed initiatives for Ngaaruawaahia
+Proposed initiatives for Ngaruawahia

-Theme NO. Action Priority Identity NG1.1 Build a strong identity based on the river corridor, and the unique qualities of the local area (refer to DW1.1 to 1.4).
-For Ngaruawahia, consider Te Kiingitanga, the confluence of the Waipa and Waikato Rivers, and the Hakarimata Ranges. Тор NG1.2 Erect signage at the six entry points into Ngaruawahia, refer to its unique local identity and to promote tourism (also refer to NG1.1).
-High Nature NG2.1 Undertake a pest control project in the Hakarimata Ranges.
-Consider this as an opportunity for a community-led conservation project (also refer to Medium lwi NG3.1 Promote local cultural tourism by local iwi (also refer to DW1.4).
-High Communities NG4.1 Undertake strategic conversations around Council- owned land and halls for reinvigoration of community assets (1). Тор NG4.2 Produce a planting plan and social space at Te Mana o te Rangi reserve (2).
-Medium NG4.3 Work with relevant entities to support the strategy for youth initiatives. Тор NG4.4 Address freedom camping issues.
-High NG4.5 Progress opportunities for a new community hub. Тор Growth NG5.1 Consider extending the business zone (see strategic opportunities diagram) (3).
-Very high
+Theme NO. Initiatives Priority Identity NG1.1 Build a strong identity based on the river corridor, and the unique qualities of the local area (refer to DW1.1 to 1.4).
+For Ngaruawahia, consider Te Kiingitanga, the confluence of the Waipa and Waikato Rivers, and the Hakarimata Ranges.
+Refer NG1.2 Erect signage at the six entry points into Ngaruawahia, refer to its unique local identity and to promote tourism (also refer to NG1.1).
+Medium Nature NG2.1 Undertake a pest control project in the Hakarimata Ranges.
+Consider this as an opportunity for a community-led conservation project (also refer to DW2.1).
+Medium lwi NG3.1 Promote local cultural tourism by local iwi (refer to DW1.4).
+Refer Communities NG4.1 Remediate Masonic Lodge with joint funding application for Farmers land for development as a catalyst for social regeneration (new community hub which replaces hall) (1).
+Medium NG4.2 Produce a planting plan and social space at Te Mana o te Rangi reserve (2).
+Medium NG4.3 Work with relevant entities to produce a strategy for youth initiatives.
+High 0 NG4.4 Address freedom camping issues.
+High Growth NG5.1 Consider extending the business zone (see strategic opportunities diagram) (3).
+High

-Proposed initiatives for Ngaaruawaahia
+Proposed initiatives for Ngaruawahia

-Theme NO. Action Priority Economy NG6.1 Undertake initiatives to ensure tidy commercial and industrial street frontages. Тор NG6.2 Promote water based recreation opportunities, including the development of a café (4).
+Theme NO. Initiatives Priority Economy NG6.1 Set standards to ensure tidy commercial and industrial street frontages.
+Medium NG6.2 Promote water based recreation opportunities, including the development of a café (4).
 Medium NG6.3 Promote the idea of recreational opportunities in and around the Hakarimata Ranges, consider a gondola or a waterslide (5).
-Medium NG6.4 Identify if, how much, and where, possible additional employment land for office development is needed beyond the zoning in the Proposed High NG6.5 Identify if, how much, and where, possible additional employment land for retail development is needed beyond the zoning in the Proposed High Transport NG7.1 Upgrade pedestrian connections in the town centre and to the Te Awa river ride.
+Medium NG6.4 Identify if, how much, and where, possible additional employment land for office development is needed beyond the zoning in the Proposed District Plan.
+High NG6.5 Identify if, how much, and where, possible additional employment land for retail development is needed beyond the zoning in the Proposed District Plan.
+High Transport NG7.1 Upgrade pedestrian connections in the town centre and to the Te Awa river ride.
 High NG7.2 Investigate opportunities for traffic calming and speed reductions on Great South Road through the town centre and for improved east-west connectivity for pedestrians and cyclists (6).
-Medium NG7.3 Provide longer distance walking and cycling connections to Taupiri (10), Te Otamanui (7), Glen Massey (8), and the eastern side of the Waikato River to Horotiu (9), (also refer to DW1.3). Тор Infrastructure NG8.1 Install or upgrade toilet facilities (11) High
+Medium NG7.3 Provide longer distance walking and cycling connections to Te Otamanui (7), Glen Massey (8), the eastern side of the Waikato River to Horotiu (9), and Taupiri (10) (refer to DW1.3).
+Refer NG7.4 Refer to the District-wide initiatives for the promotion of passenger transport services, including opportunities for commuters.
+Refer Infrastructure NG8.1 Resolve waste water and water reticulation issues (refer to District-wide proposals).
+Refer NG8.2 Install or upgrade toilet facilities (11) High